getodk/docs/docs/entities-intro.rst

 Entities are organized in Entity Lists that group together Entities of the same type.
 You can think of Entity Lists as spreadsheets or databases that are shared across forms.
 Forms can create, read, and update Entities.
 You can also think of Entities as the nouns (trees) and the forms as the verbs (Register a tree).

 ODK has historically been form-based: every workflow starts by opening a blank form and filling it out.
-We are now working towards an Entity-based data collection where workflows start by selecting an Entity.
-If you need this behavior today, have your form start with a question that lets users select an Entity from a list.
+We are now working towards providing an Entity-based option in which workflows start by selecting an Entity.
+Currently, you can have each of your form start with a question that lets users select an Entity from a list.
+In the future, you'll have the option to first select an Entity and then see what forms, if any, apply to that Entity.

 What's the relationship between Entities and forms?
 ---------------------------------------------------

 Entities and forms exist at the same level in projects.
 Forms define actions that can be taken in your project and Entities store data that can be accessed as part of taking those actions.
-Currently, a form submission can create or update a single Entity.
-Eventually, it will be possible to create multiple Entities of the same type or to update different Entities from a single form.
+A form definition can attach and access many different Entity Lists but currently, a form submission can only create or update a single Entity.
+Eventually, it will be possible to create or update multiple Entities from a single submission.

 Once a submission has been processed and it creates or updates an Entity, the submission and the resulting Entity become independent.
 That means that if you edit the submission, those changes are not automatically applied to the related Entity.
 You can choose to apply them manually if applicable.

 Should I use Entities?
 ----------------------

 Entities are an optional add-on to ODK.
-There are many users of ODK don't need to use Entities because their data collection is done at a single moment in time and doesn't use any previously collected data.
+There are many users of ODK who don't need to use Entities because their data collection is done at a single moment in time and doesn't use any previously collected data.

-That said, any workflow that involves multiple steps over time has the potential to benefit from Entities.
+Any workflow that involves multiple steps over time has the potential to benefit from Entities.
 If you find yourself wishing you could flow data from one form to another or send data back to devices, you likely want to use Entities.
 Common examples include site inspections, studies that involve linking baseline and follow-up visits, and case management.

 Entities can also be helpful for sharing data that rarely changes between multiple forms.
 For example, if all your forms need to use a country's districts, you can represent those once in an Entity List and share that list between the forms.
 This means if the districts do change, you can make the necessary updates in one place and know that all related forms will get the update.

 Entities are very powerful and it can be tempting to look for ways to use them in every project.
 This power comes at a cost of greater complexity and more potential for error, though!
 When you use Entities, you have to consider the possibility that some users may be offline for some time, possibly resulting in conflicts.
-You also have to consider that Entities themselves will change over time and affect form design logic in ways you don't expect.
+You also have to consider that Entities themselves will change over time and affect form design logic in ways you may not expect.

 What's the relationship between Entities and longitudinal data collection?
 --------------------------------------------------------------------------